devrev/adaas-chef-cli/README.md

 	- It is recommended to provide 10-100 examples (but definitely not more than 1000) of each record type to get a good guess. (too few examples may result in not all relevant pattern being detected, too many examples may result in low performance).
   - The logically distinct fields of the record should be separate keys on the top-level.
   - It is ideal if example data is referentially consistent, allowing us to guess what field refers to what by comparing the sets of IDs.
 This means it is better to extract a complete but small set of data, instead of sampling randomly from a system with a lot of data.
-  - The should be strings, not numbers.
+  - The IDs should be strings, not numbers.

-This example metadata can be used to prototype initial domain mappings (by running a sync with it) and to generate example normalized data, but it is still just a guess: It has to bve reviewed and refined.
+This example metadata can be used to prototype initial domain mappings (by running a sync with it) and to generate example normalized data, but it is still just a guess: It has to be reviewed and refined.

 ## Step-by-step approach to crafting the metadata declaration